sjdv1982/cloudless/nginx/README.md

 Installation and configuration of Cloudless under nginx
 =======================================================

-## Option B: run nginx in a Docker container
+## Option A: run nginx in a Docker container

-This container listens on http://localhost:80/cloudless, and forwards it to Cloudless.
+This container listens on http://localhost:80/cloudless, and forwards traffic to Cloudless (port 3124 on the host).
 Nothing else is done.
 This is the best option if the Cloudless server is already behind an existing web server (nginx or apache) that takes care of SSL, DDoS protection, etc.